A new version of this title is now part of my new book, 'The Secular Fundamentalist'.

 The TIs in particular loathed and reacted badly to being lumped in with mainland indigenes because as mission educated people, they felt ‘the mainlanders’ were letting down ‘the team’.
 And they felt that they had historically suffered very unfairly by being seen by Brisbane colonial authorities as needing the same kind of ‘protection’ that had been imposed on their incompetent aboriginal counterparts, with whom they were not even vaguely ethnically related.

-Being very straight laced Christians, they hated the way ‘the abos’ (their term, not mine) preferred to vegetate in fly blown humpies on the edge of Roebourne and sell young girls for the price of a slab behind the pub, instead of rousing themselves to actually do some work in the opportunity rich mining boom, right in front of them.
-And it wasn’t as if the work was all that gruelling, or that the the conditions of life for even unskilled/semi-skilled labourers like myself weren’t very comfortable, well paid and well looked after, on the whole.
+Being very straight-laced Christians, they hated the way ‘the abos’ (their term, not mine) preferred to vegetate in fly blown humpies on the edge of Roebourne and sell young girls for the price of a slab behind the pub, instead of rousing themselves to actually do some work in the opportunity rich mining boom, right in front of them.
+And it wasn’t as if the work was all that grueling, or that the conditions of life for even unskilled/semi-skilled laborers like myself weren’t very comfortable, well paid and well looked after, on the whole.

 While any indigenous job applicant might have had to overcome employer doubts created by their community’s thoroughly rotten local reputation, if any of them had shown a bit of persistence and keenness, somebody would have eventually said yes.
 They were always needing more people because of the constantly high labor turnover.
 If that man did well and brought credit on himself, it would be half as difficult for the next man.
 And if the word got around that the local indigenous community was pulling its finger out, the construction companies would have been delighted, because it would save heaps on fly in fly out.

-Long after the fact and out of historical context moralizing is a game we can all play, but of course if we are honest with ourselves and our history, we should know that it is at best propaganda, and at worst, if you are silly enough to really believe it, what Lenin would have described as ‘an infantile petit bourgeois disorder.
+Long after the fact and out of historical context moralizing is a game we can all play, but of course if we are honest with ourselves and our history, we should know that it is at best propaganda, and at worst, if you are silly enough to really believe it, what Lenin would have described as ‘an infantile, adventurist and idealist petit bourgeois disorder.
 Those naughty, naughty, NAUGHTY racist imperialists!
-Poor poor aboriginals!
-Big SMACKS!
+Poor, poor aboriginals!
+Big SMACKS!.....just as you would say to a 3-year-old by blaming the gravel that he has fallen over in, and grazed his knees.

 Originally, Marxists gravitated to anti-imperialist analysis because the proletarian uprising inside metropolitan capitalist economies failed to materialize.
 And they had to invent some laws of history to rationalize the amazing piece of opportunist good luck that was the Russian putsch of 1917, that happened in an economy where capitalist relations of production were far too marginal to account for a real socialist revolution.
 It was defeat, military and financial collapse, and disruption of basic subsistence supplies to the populace that gave an unlikely underground gang its chance to seize power and impose a socialist styled regime in its own image.
 And as time went by, its ideological pronouncements became ever more oracular and fictional to the point that eventually the Kremlin outvaticanned the papacy.